dbdesign-students-spring2024/5-database-design-VideoStorms/README.md

 ## The ER diagram you created of your 4NF-compliant version of the data set

 ## Description of what changes you made and how these changes make the data 4NF-compliant

+The changes we made was we took the original table and split it into 8 separate tables that have relationships with each other.
+Making sure all the tables have non-key fields that must provide a fact about the entity uniquely identified by the primary key.
+Also making sure that the new tables don’t contain a non-key field is a fact about another non-key field and finally making sure that each record does not contain more than one independent multi-valued fact about an entity.
+We have tables of all the students and professors and their respective emails.
+So, we made a table with the professor IDs that conforms to 4NF also a course table with course ID.
+Then a section table with a section id and what professor is teaching it along with what course is being taught along with what classroom it is being taught it.
+A classroom table with IDs with the classroom’s name.
+A reading table that includes all the recommended readings and their associated assignments.
+An assignment table that contains the due date of the assignment and what section it is associated with.

+Along with finally a student assignment grading table where the student ID and Assignment ID is used as a composite primary key to match them with their assignment grade.